Aryanmishra-2/SOP-for-playbook/README.md

 ---

 ## Introduction
 This SOP provides a comprehensive guide to executing Ansible Playbooks for infrastructure automation and application deployment.
-It ensures standardized, reliable, and repeatable automation processes across environments.
+It ensures standardized, reliable, and repeatable automation processes across environments by clearly defining the playbook’s purpose, outlining step-by-step execution procedures, specifying required inputs, and including validation checks to ensure accuracy and consistency.

 ---